 1-Take an Honest Assessment

 You need to first take an honest assessment of how things are going.
-Be true with yourself.
+Be honest with yourself.
 You won’t be able to fix something you don’t acknowledge is broken.
 If you are Constantly Needing to Correct the Child, something is off.
-If there is one area you are struggling, it might be that you need more time.
+If there is one area you are struggling with, it might be that you need more time.

 Consistency